getbubblenow/bubble-docs/api/plans.md

         "paymentInfo": "{stripeToken}"
     }

 Create the `{stripeToken}` value by tokenizing a credit card using the Stripe client libraries.
+In order to use the Stripe client libraries, you'll need a Stripe public key.

+### Loading the Stripe Public Key
+Call:

+    GET paymentMethods

+This returns an array of PaymentMethods supported by the Sage.
+Walk the array and find the object with `"driverClass" : "bubble.cloud.payment.stripe.StripePaymentDriver"`.
+Within this object, the public key is the value of the `driverConfig.publicApiKey` property.
+It starts with `pk_`.

 ## List Account Plans